stefanspringer1/SwiftXML/README.md

 ```
 ## Finding related nodes with filters

-All of the methods in the previous section that return a sequence also allow a condition as first argument for filtering, e.g. (`element["take"]` returns the value of the attribute with name `take` of `element`):
+All of the methods in the previous section that return a sequence also allow a condition as first argument for filtering:

 ```Swift
 let document = try parseXML(fromText: """